 In addition, our executive officers received equity-based compensation awards in accordance with the 2013 Omnibus Incentive Compensation Plan, or the "Plan", and also received awards via the GasLog Partners LP 2015 Long-Term Incentive Plan or the "the GasLog Partners LTIP Plan".
-On April 3, 2017, we granted our executive officers an aggregate of 139,823 stock options and 44,978 restricted stock units under the Plan.
-Furthermore, on April 3, 2017, we granted our executive officers an aggregate of 8,359 restricted stock units and 8,359 phantom performance common units under the GasLog Partners Plan.
-The aggregate fair value for all equity compensation granted as of the grant date is \$1.4 million.
-The stock options have an exercise price per share of \$15.55 and will vest in three equal annual installments, beginning on the first anniversary of the grant date, subject to the recipient's continued service.
-The restricted stock units vest on the third anniversary of the grant date, subject to the restricted stock units and the phantom performance common units may be settled in cash or common shares, or a combination thereof, at our discretion.
+On April 1, 2018, we granted our executive officers an aggregate of 111,821 stock options and 36,361 restricted stock units under the Plan.
+Furthermore, on April 1, 2018, we granted our executive officers an aggregate of 5,612 restricted stock units and 5,612 phantom performance common units under the GasLog Partners Plan.
+The aggregate fair value for all equity compensation granted as of the grant date is \$1.45 million.
+At the time of grant, the stock options had an exercise price per share of \$16.30, which was subsequently adjusted to \$15.90 on December 17, 2018 in response to the announcement of an extraordinary dividend of \$0.40 and will vest in three equal annual installments, beginning on the first anniversary of the grant date, subject to the recipient's continued service.
+Vesting of the phantom performance common units is also subject to the achievement of certain performance targets.
+The stock options, the restricted stock units and the phantom performance common units may be settled in cash or common shares, or a combination thereof, at our discretion.
 We generally determine during the March meeting of the board of the directors each year which individuals, if any, will be eligible to receive equity-based compensation awards under the Plan for such year and the amount of awards each participant will be eligible to receive.
 In addition, we intend to grant such awards on April 1 of such year (or, should April 1 of such year fall on a weekend or bank holiday, on the first business day thereafter).

-We did not set aside or accrue any amounts in the year ended December 31, 2017 to provide pension, retirement or similar benefits to our directors or executive officers.
+We did not set aside or accrue any amounts in the year ended December 31, 2018 to provide pension, retirement or similar benefits to our directors or executive officers.